API Testing Interview Questions

 18. How is UI testing is not similar to API testing?

 UI (User Interface) testing is to test the graphical interface part of the application.
 Its main focus is to test the look and feel of an application.
-On the other hand, API testing enables communication between two different software systems.
-Its main focus is in business layer of the application.
+On the other hand, API testing enables the communication between two different software systems.
+Its main focus is in the business layer of the application.

 19. Name some most commonly used HTTP methods?

 GET: It enables you to retrieve data from a server